amesaa/GhoulFN/README.md

-I will add a readme soon..
+I will add a readme when this is started to be an isusse.